YuvalShafriri/atar.bot/README.md

 ## Overview
 This is the Cultural Insights Workshop (CIPA 2025) application by Dr. Yael Alef and Yuval Shafriri, exploring Context-Based Significance Assessment (CBSA) methodology for heritage evaluation with AI assistance.

+## Workshop Context
+This workshop demonstrates practical integration of:
+- CBSA methodology with systematic assessment frameworks
+- AI assistance for research, analysis, and documentation
+- Collaborative tools for knowledge sharing and discussion
+- Visual interfaces for complex heritage data

+The goal is maintaining professional heritage assessment standards while leveraging AI for enhanced analysis, broader perspectives, and improved documentation quality.
 ## The Cultural-Insites AI Assistant

 ### Core Concept